 Air crisis: Limited European flights given go-ahead

+A limited number of airports across Europe have re-opened as the global mail and express industry continues with contingency plans.
 On Tuesday, some flights across northern Europe were able to take-off after five days of inactivity.

 According to the BBC, the Eurocontrol air traffic agency says it expects about half of flights over Europe to go ahead on Tuesday.